geobakery/GeospatialAnalyzer/README-development.md

 ```

 ## Running the app
 Run one of the following command to start the service.
-The ~~actual~~ current scripts and params are defined in the `package.json` file.
+The current scripts and params are defined in the `package.json` file.

 Compile and run the service:
 ```bash